 This enables the TSO to balance its system in real time with a minimum level of reserves for balancing, compared to the extensive level of reserves necessary if no schedules are available.

 Schedules provide the TSO with valuable insight; if the schedules do not sum up to zero, the TSO will have time to inform proactively the market players of potential mistakes instead of experiencing potential enormous imbalances in real time.
 This increases security of supply and is more economical.

-The output of a market coupling process, i.e. energy exchanges, results in new requirements for TSOs and Market Coupling Operators (scheduling "Net Positions").
+The output of a market coupling process, i.e. energy exchanges, results in new requirements for TSOs and market coupling operators (scheduling "net positions").

-Within market coupling process, multilateral exchanges between Scheduling Areas is the standard, but also bilateral exchanges may be required in order to allow for regional variations.
+Within market coupling process, multilateral exchanges between scheduling areas is the standard, but also bilateral exchanges may be required in order to allow for regional variations.

-|Last Updated on Monday, 15 February 2016 23:47|
+|Last Updated on Sunday, 17 February 2019 12:24|